 A basic XML configuration file for this remote participant would contain information like the name of the remote participant, the topic name and data type of the subscriber, and its entity and user-defined ID.
-All these values have to exactly match the parameter values used to configure the remote participant (through the class
+All these values have to exactly match the parameter values used to configure the remote participant (through the class ParticipantAttributes) and its subscriber (through the class SubscriberAttributes).
+Missing elements will acquire default values.
+For example:

 9.5.
-Discovery 53
+Discovery 59